Canada–China relations

-Canada–China relations, or Sino-Canadian relations, officially date back to 1942, when Canada sent an ambassador to China.
+Diplomatic relations between Canada and China officially date back to 1942, when Canada sent an ambassador to the Republic of China (ROC).
 Before then, Canada had been represented by the British ambassador.
-The Communist victory (1949) in the Chinese Civil War caused a break in relations that lasted until 1970, when Canadian Prime Minister Pierre Trudeau became one of the first Western leaders to recognize the People's Republic of China.
-Since 1997, Hong Kong has been an official part of China, and relations have been aggravated of late by the tensions between the Chinese Communist Party (CCP) and the protestors in that city.
+The Communist victory in the Chinese Civil War and subsequent proclamation of the People's Republic of China (PRC) in 1949 did not break the relations with the Republic of China until 1970, when Canadian Prime Minister Pierre Trudeau became one of the first Western leaders to recognize the People's Republic of China.

-China was one of Canada's largest trading partners in Asia for a few years, including 2017.
-It was Canada's top export market and it was Canada's top import supplier in Asia.
-On the other hand, Canada had a significant trade imbalance, importing CA$44.235 billion more from China than the value of its exports to that country in 2016, for example.
+In 2017, China was Canada's top export market and top import supplier in Asia.
+On the other hand, Canada had a significant trade imbalance, importing CA$44.235 billion more from China than the value of its exports to the country in 2016, for example.

-Relations between the Canadian and Chinese governments have deteriorated significantly in recent years, particularly during the tenures of CCP general secretary Xi Jinping and U.S. President Donald Trump.
-Canada has criticized the Chinese government over the Uyghur genocide, crackdown of dissent in Hong Kong, allegedly unfair trade practices and Chinese espionage in Canada.
+Relations between the Canadian and Chinese governments have deteriorated significantly in recent years, particularly during the tenures of CCP general secretary Xi Jinping and US President Donald Trump.
+Canada has criticized the Chinese government over issues such as the oppression of Uyghurs in China, the crackdown on dissent in Hong Kong, allegedly unfair trade practices, and espionage and intimidation activities in Canada.
 In 2022, Canada referred to China as "disruptive" in its official Indo-Pacific strategy document.

-The Chinese government, in turn, sees Canada's position as reflective of growing anti-China sentiment and anxiety regarding the country's ascendancy to superpower status.
+The Chinese Communist Party (CCP) and Chinese government, in turn, sees Canada's position as reflective of growing anti-China sentiment and anxiety regarding the country's economic and military development.

 Canadian views on China have cooled considerably.
 Only 14% of Canadians view the country favourably, according to polling conducted in early 2021.
-Moreover, according to a poll by Maru Public Opinion, 52% of Canadians view China as the nation's "biggest foreign threat" and believe a Second Cold War between the United States and China has already begun.
+Moreover, according to a 2021 poll by Maru Public Opinion, 52% of Canadians view China as the nation's "biggest foreign threat" and believe a Second Cold War between the United States and China has already begun.

 History

 Prior to 1949

-As part of the British Empire and later the Commonwealth of Nations, Canada did not establish a foreign ministry (External Affairs) until 1909 and developed an independent foreign policy only after the passage of the Statute of Westminster 1931.
+As part of the British Empire and later the Commonwealth of Nations, Canada did not establish a foreign ministry (External Affairs) until 1909 and developed an independent foreign policy only after passage of the Statute of Westminster 1931.
 Canada posted one third of six battalions to Hong Kong before the Battle of Hong Kong, which was lost to the Japanese Imperial Army, from 25 December 1941 to 16 September 1945, more than a month after the atomic bombings of Hiroshima and Nagasaki.
-Canada established embassies overseas only in the 1940s, and in 1942, Canada posted its first ambassador in the Chinese wartime Nationalist capital of Chongqing.
+Canada established embassies overseas only in the 1940s, and in 1942, Canada posted its first ambassador in the ROC's wartime capital of Chongqing.
 The embassy was moved to Nanjing in 1946.